Autonomous Grand Challenge 2025

 • Teams must make their results public on the leaderboard before the submission deadline and continue to keep them public thereafter;

-• Teams must submit a technical report via OpenReview (TBD) for each track in PDF format of at most 4 pages (excluding references);
+• Teams must submit a technical report to [email protected] for each participating track, entitled with [track]-[team name]-[method] in PDF format of at most 4 pages (excluding references);

 • If requested, teams must provide their code, docker image, or necessary materials to the award committee for verification;